i Statutory provisions and public enforcers

 ESA has successfully enforced the similar provision of the EEA Agreement (Article 54) on several occasions, of particular note in the Posten case of 2010 (fines of approximately €11 million) and the Color Line case of 2013 (fines of approximately €19 million).

-With regard to the application of Section 10 to vertical agreements, it could be noted that the NCA has not adopted any such decision after the entry into force of the CA in 2004.
+With regard to the application of Section 10 to vertical agreements, it could be noted that the NCA has not adopted any such decision after the entering into force of the CA in 2004.

 IV SECTORAL COMPETITION: MARKET INVESTIGATIONS AND REGULATED INDUSTRIES